-UBC Energy and Water Services (EWS) provides electricity, natural gas, thermal energy and water services to the University’s academic buildings at the cost of the commodity, which is significantly below market rates.
+- We provide electricity, natural gas, thermal energy and water services to the university’s academic buildings at the cost of the commodities, which are significantly below market rates.
 The savings generated from this margin are reinvested into academic teaching and research activities, providing substantial value to the campus community.

-- UBC EWS owns, maintains and reads revenue meters for electricity, water, natural gas, thermal energy (steam) and hot water.
+- UBC Energy & Water Services owns, maintains and reads revenue meters for electricity, water, natural gas, thermal energy (steam) and hot water.
 Meters are read from approximately the 15th of the month to the 21st.
 Invoices are mailed or emailed by the 10th of the following month.

 - Customers receive statements and a copy of their current invoice(s) each month.
 Payment must be received within 30 days.
 We’re able to accept payment by cash or cheque only at this time.
 To ensure your payment is applied to your account, please record your three-digit account number, or the invoice number, on the front of your cheque.
 Your three-digit account number identifies your unique customer information profile.
 You need to reference this number when making payments or contacting our office.